-The Company's Equipment business also has been significantly expanded from the original EECP ®-only operations.
+The Company's Equipment business also has been significantly expanded from the original EECP[®]-only operations.
 In September 2011, the Company acquired FGE, a British Virgin Islands company, which owns or controls two Chinese operating companies - Life Enhancement Technology Ltd. ("LET") based in Foshan, China, and Biox Instruments Co.
 Ltd. ("Biox") based in Wuxi, China, respectively - to expand its technical and manufacturing capabilities and to enhance its distribution network, technology, and product portfolio.
-Biox is a variable interest entity ("VIE") controlled by FGE through certain contracts and an option to acquire all the shares of Biox.
-In August 2014, the Company acquired all of the outstanding shares of Genwell Instruments Co.
+Biox was a variable interest entity ("VIE") controlled by FGE through certain contracts and an option to acquire all the shares of Biox by FGE's wholly owned subsidiary Gentone, and in March 2019 Gentone exercised its option to acquire all of the shares of Biox.
+In August 2014, the Company through Gentone acquired all of the outstanding shares of Genwell Instruments Co.
 Ltd. ("Genwell"), located in Wuxi, China.
 Genwell was formed in China in 2010 with the assistance of a government grant to develop the MobiCareTM wireless multi-parameter patient monitoring system and holds intellectual property rights for this system.
 As a result, the Company has now expanded its equipment products portfolio to include BioxTM series ambulatory patient monitoring systems, ARCSTM series software for ECG and blood pressure analysis, and the MobiCareTM patient monitoring device.
 In 2017, as an effort to further reduce engineering and production cost of its EECP® products, the Company moved the operations of LET from Foshan, China to Biox in Wuxi, China, and closed LET in 2018.